Claude Code /insights Review: What 4,516 Messages Reveal About My AI Coding Patterns

 2. Custom Slash Commands

 Creating custom slash commands like /write-post to automate repetitive tasks also received high praise.
-Writing a single blog post requires 10+ steps — research, Korean drafting, 3-language translation, image generation, metadata updates — and encoding this into a single command was highlighted as a strength.
+Writing a single blog post takes 10+ steps: research, Korean drafting, three-language translation, image generation, metadata updates.
+Encoding all of that into one command was flagged as a strength.
+EffiFlow Part 2: Skills Auto-Discovery and 58% Token Savings with Caching shows how this command structure translates to caching efficiency.

 “Converting complex multi-step content generation into a repeatable one-command operation” — /insights analysis result